• Post a Project

 Reviews in Search Results

-Search engines often display reviews for products or businesses right in the SERPs.
-That way, you don’t need to wade through Yelp or seller websites to see what other customers think of them.
+Search engines often display product or business reviews right in the results, so users don't have to wade through Yelp or seller sites to see what others think.

 How To Adapt Your Marketing Strategy for Zero-Click Searches